y0nil/kusto.blog/index.md

 ### **Haven't seen it in action yet?**

-Why not start off with a couple of videos:
+Start off with a couple of videos:

 #### **Microsoft Ignite, Orlando, September 2018**